thelearn-tech/thelearn-tech/README.md

 -->
 My name is Pritam Behera and I always to create something useful.
 Someting that helps people.
 My most of the code are in `Shell/Bash` and some in `Python`.
-I am still learning python as I said before.
+I am still learning python and mastering bash.
-I make programs for `Linux` and `Termux| ONLY.
+I make programs for `Linux` and `Termux` ONLY.

 This year goal to improve `Friday Assistant`.